ameszy/CISC324-W25/Labs/Lab2/README.md

 - Ensure your installation is working by running echo `hello xv6` in the xv6 shell.

-- After successful installation of the OS, follow the instruction in [ipc-example.md](./ipc-example.md) file to run given sample program for a unidirectional pipe example to communicate between a parent and a child.
+- After successful installation of the OS, follow the instruction in [ipc-example.md](./ipc-example.md) file to run the given sample program for a unidirectional pipe example to communicate between a parent and a child.

 - Change the message to "hello `<Your name and ID>`, this is a message from the child to the parent."